-The following table describes the main substantive changes implemented in comparison to the assessment from 31 May 2022.
+The following table describes the main substantive changes implemented in comparison to the assessment from 30 January 2023.

-Торіс Rationale Score on cover sheet Scores have been updated to include newly assessed project types.
-Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
-Indicator 1.1.1.1 Provisions for the new project types have been added from the respective methodologies.
-Assessment outcomes and justifications have been added as well.
+Topic Rationale Score on cover sheet Scores have been updated to include the project types hydropower (dams) and hydropower (run-of-river) Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
 Scoring results Section was updated to reflect the scores for the new project types.
+Previously missing explanatory texts for already assessed project types wind power (onshore), solar photovoltaic and household biodigester have been added.